Master of Science in Biology, 120 credits

-The Master’s programme in Applied Ethology and Animal Biology aims to provide the students with the knowledge, skills and attitudes required for a professional in the field or for further postgraduate studies.
+The Master’s programme in Ecology and the Environment aims to provide the students with the knowledge, skills and attitudes required for a professional in the field or for further postgraduate studies.
 The programme meets both national and international needs from universities, industry and society in general.
-The education intends to provide an in-depth knowledge in applied ethology with a specialization towards animal welfare and conservation biology.
+The education intends to provide an in-depth knowledge in ecology and its applications in nature conservation and environmental management.

-Students graduating from the Master’s programme in Applied Ethology and Animal Biology shall:
+Students graduating from the Master's programme in Ecology and the Environment shall:

-- be prepared for advanced scientific communication with different target groups
+- be well prepared for advanced scientific communication with different target groups.

 - be well prepared for further postgraduate studies, but also for advanced positions in the national or international labour market.